-In website content operation, user comments are an important part of building community atmosphere, enhancing content interaction, and collecting user feedback.AnQiCMS (AnQiCMS) knows this well, providing a powerful and flexible comment management feature, and through its powerful template engine, allowing you to easily display comments on the front-end page, including reply levels and like counts and other detailed information.
+In website content operation, user comments are an important part of building community atmosphere, enhancing content interaction, and collecting user feedback.AnQiCMS (AnQiCMS) fully understands this, providing a powerful and flexible comment management feature, and through its powerful template engine, allowing you to easily display comments on the front-end page, including reply levels and likes count and other detailed information.

-Next, we will together learn how to clearly present these comment contents on your website using the template tags and fields of the Anqi CMS.
+Next, we will together learn how to use the template tags and fields of Anqi CMS to clearly present these comments on your website.

 AnQiCMS Comment Function Overview

-The comment feature of Anqi CMS is designed to be simple and efficient, just like the other parts of its content management system.It allows users to post comments below articles, products, and other content and to manage them uniformly through the backend.Especially in the front-end display, Anqi CMS empowers users with high levels of customization through predefined template tags, allowing you to flexibly control the display style of comments according to the design style of the website and user experience requirements.
+The comment feature of AnQi CMS is designed to be simple and efficient, just like the other parts of its content management system.It allows users to post comments below articles, products, and other content, and to manage them centrally through the backend.Especially in the front-end display, AnQi CMS empowers users with high customization capabilities through predefined template tags, allowing you to flexibly control the display of comments according to the design style and user experience needs of the website.

-To display comments on the front-end page, we will mainly use AnQiCMS'scommentListTemplate tag.
-This tag is specifically used to retrieve the comment list of specified content.
+To display comments on the front-end page, we mainly use AnQiCMS'scommentListTemplate tag.
+This tag is specifically used to retrieve the comment list for specified content.

-Generally, comments are attached to an article or product.
-Therefore, when usingcommentListTags, we need to clearly inform the system which article or product comments you want to get.
-This can be done byarchiveIdParameters to implement.
-The ID of the current content is usually through thearchive.Idto get.
+Generally, comments will be attached to an article or product.
+Therefore, when usingcommentListWhen labeling, we need to clearly inform the system which article or product comments you want to retrieve.
+This can be done byarchiveIdParameters are used to implement.
+In an article or product detail page, the ID of the current content is usually obtained througharchive.IdGet it.

-The following is an example of a basic comment list call:
+The following is a basic example of a comment list call:

 {% commentList comments with archiveId=archive.Id type="page" limit="10" %}